 - While your biscuits are baking, you can do the kitchen clean up.
 Happy cooking!

-- For variation, try this delicious Mushroom Gravy in place of the country gravy.
+- For variation, try this delicious Vegan Mushroom Gravy in place of the country gravy.

-Craving a little comfort food, these vegan biscuits and gravy will hit the spot and will be ready in about 35 minutes!
+Craving a little comfort food, these vegan biscuits and gravy are sure to hit the spot and will be ready in about 35 minutes!